videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-video.md

 :::caution

-Unlike before, you don't need to render audio separately because RTCView is a component that handles audio stream automatically.
+Here, you don't need to render audio separately because RTCView is a component that handles audio stream automatically.
 :::

 <center>